project-chip/connectedhomeip/silabs_examples/unify-matter-bridge/readme_building.md

 Common errors one might encounter:

-1. If you did not source the `matter/scripts/activate.sh` `gn` and other common build tools won't be found.
+1. If you do not source the `matter/scripts/activate.sh`, `gn` and other common build tools will not be found.
-2. If you did not export the `pkgconfig` for the `arm-linux-gnueabihf` toolchain you will get errors such as `G_STATIC_ASSERT(sizeof (unsigned long long) == sizeof (guint64));`
+2. If you do not export the `pkgconfig` for the `arm-linux-gnueabihf` toolchain you will get errors such as `G_STATIC_ASSERT(sizeof (unsigned long long) == sizeof (guint64));`
 3. If you are compiling unit tests do not try to compile the Unify Matter Bridge at the same time.
 This will not work as when compiling unit tests you are also